 2. Play poker.
 Perfect for a lean budget.
 Grill steaks, get beer from a cheap grocery store, and play Texas Hold ‘Em with a $20 buy-in.

 3. Camp.
-Swigging beers around the campfire—stars in the sky, clear air, no Blackberries—is just the right contrast to the madness of wedding planning.
+Swigging beers around the campfire—stars in the sky, clear air, no smartphones—is just the right contrast to the madness of wedding planning.

 4. Golf.
 But only if the groom actually—you know—likes to golf.
 Otherwise it feels forced, rote, and awkward.
 If someone influential eagerly suggests, “Hey guys—let’s do golf!” others might feel obligated just out of peer pressure.
 Feel out the groom’s honest interest-level.

 5. Taste whiskey.
-This ain't cheap.
-But arranging your own private "tasting" at a posh whiskey bar—like any of these in New York—lets you class-up an ordinary bar experience.
+Not cheap.
+But arranging your own private “tasting” at a posh whiskey bar—like any of these in New York—lets you class-up an ordinary bar experience.

 6. Take a road trip.
 Ideally, to someplace fun and quirky, like Graceland, Atlantic City, or the Baseball Hall of Fame.

 8. Kill each other.
 Virtually.
 If your group is into video games, a weekend of Halo, Grand Theft Auto, or Madden could be the perfect (if nerdy) way to relieve stress.
-If you do this, just lie to other friends and tell them you hit a strip-club.
+If you feel this messes with your he-man image, just lie to everyone and tell them you hit a strip-club along the way.

 9. Ski.
-The Plunge's favorite bachelor parties are the ones that incorporate both rugged outdoors and drunken revelry.
-Skiing fits the bill: a few runs on the slopes, a few bourbons in the lodge.
-Bonus?
-Ski bunnies.
+The Plunge’s favorite bachelor parties are the ones that incorporate both rugged outdoors and drunken revelry.
+Skiing fits the bill: a few runs on the slopes, a few bourbons in the lodge: what’s not to like.

 10. Rent a beach house.
-When enough guys chip in, renting a house is cheaper than hotels, gives you an Old School-type vibe, and increases the odds that the groom, at some point, will vomit.
+When enough guys chip in, renting a house is cheaper than a hotel, gives you an Old School-type vibe, and increases the odds that the groom, at some point, will pass out.
 Which is the goal of every good bachelor party.
 (Unless, of course, the bachelor party is the night before the wedding.
-Which you would never schedule, right?
+Which you would never schedule, right?)